obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 Please provide the following information:

-1. Name;
+1. Name of the person;
+2. Short title (for voting purposes);
-2. Short write-up of what happened (500 words max);
+3. Short write-up of what happened (500 words max);
-3. If the person is not you, how do we contact them for their reward (website, blog, etc).
+4. If the person is not you, how do we contact them for their reward (website, blog, etc).

 <p class="u-center-text">
 	<button class="mod-cta"><a href="https://forum.obsidian.md/t/obsidian-gems-of-the-year-2021-nomination-achivements/28228" target="_blank_">Submit your nomination</a></button>